📚

 SeDebugPrivilege

-We can use ProcDump from the SysInternals suite to leverage this privilege and dump process memory.
-A good candidate is the Local Security Authority Subsystem Service (LSASS) process, which stores user credentials after a user logs on to a system.
+• We can use from the suite to leverage this privilege and dump process memory.
+A good candidate is the Local Security Authority Subsystem Service () process, which stores user credentials after a user logs on to a system.

 procdump.exe -accepteula -ma lsass.exe lsass.dmp

-transfer this PoC script over to the target system.
+• transfer this over to the target system.
 Next we just load the script and run it with the following syntax[MyProcess]::CreateProcessFromParent(<system_pid>,<command_to_execute>,"").
 Note that we must add a third blank argument "" at the end for the PoC to work properly.

 # First, open an elevated PowerShell console (right-click, run as admin, and type in the credentials for the user).